Shungy/kebabsec-website/README.md

 ### Adding content

 Change contents as you wish.
-Add new pages using `hugo`.
-See: https://gohugo.io/getting-started/quick-start/#add-content
+Add new pages using `hugo new audits/audit_name.md`.
+Then, open `content/audits/audit_name.md` with your preferred text editor.

-Check the changes locally using `hugo server`.
+You can always check the changes live by starting a local webserver using `hugo server`.

-After you are done and have committed the changes, do `git push`, which will update the website.
+After you are satisfied with the changes commit and push using git, which will update the website.